A First Timer’s Guide

 There are few better places in the country to try your luck at whale watching.
 From the diverse array of species to spot, the ease of hiring a private charter, and the wide variety of boat tours—you’ll find whale watching in Bellingham a breeze.

 The area boasts pods of killer whales weaving through a patchwork of islands, migrating humpbacks breaching like aquatic acrobats, and glimpses of the whiskered friendly faces of Pacific harbor seals.
-Whether you’re a seasoned whale enthusiast or just hoping for a first-time sighting — here’s what you need to know about catching the gentle beasts of the sea while staying at a Bellingham vacation home rental!
+Whether you’re a seasoned whale enthusiast or just hoping for a first-time sighting — here’s what you need to know about catching the gentle beasts of the sea while staying at one of our Bellingham vacation rentals!

 The Best Season for Spotting Whales Around Bellingham